aliirz/crews/README.md

+# Crews
-# A repo of some useful crews i have setup and used.
+A repo of some useful crews i have setup and used.
 Powered by Crew ai